collindching/Data-Science-Journey/README.md

 ## Thing I'd like to get to

-- The Business Intelligence Analyst Course 2019 (select SQL and Tableau lectures only, data analyst skills)
 - Data Visualization and Communication with Tableau
 - Tableau 10 Advanced Training
 - Managing Big Data with MySQL